Conventions

 units throughout, even where other conventions are common in seismology.
 This

 is also consistent with e.g. scipy.constants.
+A notable example is

 Time